gortc/stun/README.md

 # STUN
-Package stun implements Session Traversal Utilities for NAT (STUN) [[RFC5389](https://tools.ietf.org/html/rfc5389)] protocol with no external dependencies and zero allocations in hot paths.Complies to [gortc principles](https://gortc.io/#principles) as core package.
+Package stun implements Session Traversal Utilities for NAT (STUN) [[RFC5389](https://tools.ietf.org/html/rfc5389)] protocol with no external dependencies and zero allocations in hot paths.
+Complies to [gortc principles](https://gortc.io/#principles) as core package.

 See [stun server](https://github.com/gortc/stund) for simple usage.
 Also see